vtereshenkov/sonata-admin-operations/Resources/doc/index.rst

 5. Update your database schema

-Step 1: Download MsalsasVotingBundle using composer
+Step 1: Download VtereshenkovSonataOperationBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add bundle repository in you composer.json